 Applications for vacancies that arise outside the normal annual admission round for Year 7 will be considered at any time during the year.
 Information and application forms may be obtained from the school.
 Where there is more than one application for a vacant place, the offer of a place will be determined in accordance with the over-subscription criteria set out above.

-This admissions policy will be reviewed annually by the Governors and where necessary adjustments made.
+This admissions policy will be reviewed annually by the Archer Academy Trust and where necessary adjustments made.